feibis/adspotfinder/content/posts/boilerplate.md

 ## Launch in Hours, Not Weeks

-Here's what you get when you choose Adspotfinder:
+Here's what you get when you choose Litelocker:

 ### Immediate Value

 - **No Vendor Lock-in**: Buy once, own the code forever
-- **Unlimited Projects**: Use Adspotfinder for as many directories as you want
+- **Unlimited Projects**: Use Litelocker for as many directories as you want
 - **Regular Updates**: Get new features and improvements as they're released
 - **Comprehensive Documentation**: Detailed guides for every feature

 ### Real Results

 Don't just take our word for it.
-Developers are launching successful directories with Adspotfinder:
+Developers are launching successful directories with Litelocker:

-> "Adspotfinder is FANTASTIC ⭐ This codebase is insane...
+> "Litelocker is FANTASTIC ⭐ This codebase is insane...
 Used it to launch my website in 1 day, best money I spent this year."

-### Who Is Adspotfinder For?
+### Who Is Litelocker For?

-Adspotfinder is perfect for:
+Litelocker is perfect for:

 - **Entrepreneurs** building their first directory business
 - **Makers** who want to validate ideas quickly